 Questions to ask when evaluating advertising options (agency, staff, etc.)

 Are the vendors #youthsaftey compliant?
 In the cannabis industry, youth-safety is of utmost importance.
 Check that your vendor understands what youth-safety compliant means, and that it is a top priority of theirs.

 What is their review process for compliance?
 Ask the ad vendor what their review process is for compliance.
 Compliance is often dependent on the product that is being promoted, e-commerce, infused product, accessories, etc. Ask upfront about what they will be looking for when determining compliance.

 Listen to (41:00 – 44:22) for Scott’s other three questions to ask here.

 Set a plan and budget.
-Set goals and metrics that will actually validate your objectives.
-Create a budget that has room for testing and changing.
+Set goals and metrics that will validate your objectives.
+Create a budget that has room to test and change.
 Plans and budgets will help ensure that your Lifetime Value (LTV) to Customer Acquisition Cost (CAC) ratio is balanced.
 Through careful planning, your business can follow your customers to make sure that your spending is aligned with your goals.

 Listen to (44:20 – 45:36) for Scott’s other tips on digital buying here.

 In the cannabis industry, your content marketing strategy is crucial since paid advertising options are limited.
 The selection of the right cannabis keywords can completely change your search engine optimization and further your cannabis business.
 With curiosity spinning around cannabis in the US, this is the time to optimize your keywords.
 As the US society continues to become more open and curious about cannabis, they search more, and having a high ranking website now, could mean the success and longevity of your cannabis brand.

 To learn more about keywords and cannabis SEO, become a CMA member today!